TheoW03/TheoW03/README.md

 </p>

-<b>current project -</b> trying non engine game dev plan to make more classic video games.
+<b>current project -</b> A tetris remake on unity and I want to do non engine game design.

 <b>what I hope to achieve 2023-</b> Learn unity 3D, ASM, OpenGL, and prepare to earn money from this fun hobby.